 The Content API for Shopping allows apps to interact directly with the Merchant Center platform, vastly increasing the efficiency of managing large or complex Merchant Center accounts.
-The Content API for Shopping can be used as an input source for product data in Merchant Center, directly delivering your data as it is updated on your site.
+The Content API for Shopping can be used as an input source for product data in Merchant Center, directly delivering your data as it's updated on your site.

 Note: If you plan to upload a large number of feeds or make frequent changes to your product data, it is strongly recommended that you use the Content API to directly upload your product data.